 The Institute for Quantum Computing (IQC) is a scientific research institute at the University of Waterloo.
 The research happening at IQC harnesses the quantum laws of nature in order to develop powerful new technologies and drive future economies.

-If you are new to all things quantum, you may want to see our Quantum computing 101 page.
-It will provide you with a quickstart guide on quantum computing to help you understand some of the research that happens at IQC.
+Start with our Quantum computing 101 page.
+It's a quick start guide on quantum computing to help you understand some of the research that happens at IQC.

 The Transformative Quantum Technologies (TQT) program at the University of Waterloo aims to advance the use of quantum mechanics from laboratory curiosity to an impactful device.

 In his own words, Marc Morin is “addicted to the game.”